SEO HIGH RANK: This Is Additional Heading For Theme, Don't Delete

 Sibyl Layag, Miguel R. Llona, and Judith Torres

-Taal’s fury and human vanity reverberate in Batangas’ churches in every city and municipality that was highly influenced by the Spanish, especially of Catholicism.
-In the tradition of Visita Iglesia, we revisit seven of these ancient churches in Batangas that stood the test of natural disasters and peoples’ interventions through the centuries.
+Taal’s fury and human vanity reverberate in Batangas’ churches in every city and municipality highly influenced by the Spanish, especially of Catholicism.
+In the tradition of Visita Iglesia, we revisit seven of these ancient Batangas churches that stood the test of natural disasters and peoples’ interventions through the centuries.

-The tradition of Visita Iglesia, of visiting seven or fourteen churches to say prayers at each for a special intention, is usually observed during Holy Week in the Philippines.
+During Holy Week in the Philippines, many people observe the tradition of Visita Iglesia.
+This involves visiting seven or fourteen churches and offering prayers at each for a special intention.
 While saying an invocation is the primary and most important reason to visit the church, another motivation is to remind ourselves of the history and heritage of these Batangas churches this Holy Week.

 1. The Immaculate Conception Parish Church, Balayan

-The Immaculate Conception Parish Church in Balayan is the only church in Batangas declared as a National Cultural Treasure.
+The Immaculate Conception Parish Church in Balayan, the only Batangas church declared a National Cultural Treasure.

 In its 422-year history, one of the oldest churches in Batangas, standing in the province’s oldest town, has witnessed its fair share of disasters and destruction—both natural and man-made.
-The Immaculate Conception Parish Church in Balayan was not only intended as a sacred sanctuary, but as a fortress built against Muslim invasion—which occurred almost yearly—the 1754 Taal Volcano eruption, and greedy capitalists’ plans of commercialization.
+The Immaculate Conception Parish Church in Balayan served a dual purpose; the first as a sacred sanctuary, but also as a fortress built against Muslim invasion, which occurred almost yearly.
+It was reinforced after the 1754 Taal Volcano eruption and against the greedy capitalists’ plans of commercialization.

 The nave of the church.
 Note the Spanish tiles used for the floor; according to Vencio Ramos, the middle tiles are from the original structure, while the black and white tiles on the sides are a more recent addition.